zyra/cordova-plugin-stripe/README.md

 * **creditCard**: Credit card information.
 See example above for available properties.
 (Object)
 * **success**: Success callback (Function)
 * **error**: Error callback (Function)

+## Browser support
+This plugin provides browser platform support.
+Method names and signatures match the [API above](#api).
+The plugin will automatically inject Stripe.js script into the web page when initialized.